DiscoBroccoli/jiebao/projects/MASc.md

 As mentionned previously about the vanishing auto-correlation values in the center region of the channel.
 To ease the process, the model will learn from y/d = 0 to y/d = 0.8.
 ### MLP Architecture

 For each case, we randomly split the training data into 80% training and 20% validation data.
 The loss function used is the mean squared error (MSE) between the predicted production and the DNS value.
 The Adam optimization ([Kingma, D. P. et al., 2014](https://arxiv.org/abs/1412.6980)) is used with an inital learning rate of 10^-6 and a batch size of 10.
 The weights of the networks were initialized with He uniform ([He, K., et al., 2015](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwits8eqhafuAhUHEFkFHXHOAMoQFjAAegQIBRAC&url=https%3A%2F%2Farxiv.org%2Fpdf%2F1604.04112&usg=AOvVaw1ptgdqZeST3Jb2TylAgX_i)) and biases were initialized as zeros.
-To prevent over-fitting our model, a regularization callback is imposed on the loss function.
+To prevent over-fitting our model, a regularization callback is imposed on the loss function and batch normalization is implemented to accelerate the training.

 <div align="center">